SirLuciferZ/Calculator-project/README.md

 # Simple-Calculator

-This is a simple calculator inspired by ' iphone's calculator ' .
+This is a simple calculator inspired by 'iPhone's calculator.
 I used basic JS to build this.

-## It's my first project 🎉
+### It's my first project 🎉